 9. GIGABYTE X570 I AORUS Pro

-The last board we have on our list is the GIGABYTE X570 I AORUS Pro which is the least powerful board out of all the Gigabyte boards we’ve reviewed, but is still a solid choice if you want to build a custom PC on a budget.
+The last board I have on our list is the GIGABYTE X570 I AORUS Pro that is still a solid choice if you want to build a custom PC on a budget.

 Who is it best for?